Paul Seideman Scholarship for Yrs 7-13

 L to R: Jaymee Davies, Hon Grant Robertson Deputy Prime Minister, Eden Li and Sophie Ineson.

-27 January 2022, prize-giving at Parliament, on UN International Holocaust Remembrance Day.
+27 January 2022, prize-giving at Parliament, on International Holocaust Remembrance Day.
 Photography by Woolf Year 11 - 13: Eden Li, Yr 12, Westlake Boys High School, Auckland

 Year 9 - 10: Jaymee Davies, Yr 10, from Hauraki Plains College, Ngatea